BSDEs with no driving martingale, Markov processes and associated Pseudo Partial Differential Equations. Part II: Decoupled mild solutions and Examples: Examples of applications

 The following definition comes from \cite{hsu}, see Definition 1.3.1. \begin{definition} Let $L$ denote a smooth second order elliptic non degenerate differential operator on $M$.
 Let $x\in M$.
 A probability measure $\mathbbm{P}^x$ on $(\Omega,\mathcal{F})$ will be called an \textbf{$L$-diffusion starting in $x$} if \begin{itemize} \item $\mathbbm{P}^x(X_0=x)=1$; \item for every $f\in\mathcal{C}^{\infty}(M)$, $f(X)-\int_0^{\cdot}Lf(X_r)dr$ is a $(\mathbbm{P}^x,(\mathcal{F})_{t\in[0,T]}) )$ local martingale. \end{itemize} \end{definition}

-\begin{remark} No explosion can occur for continuous stochastic processes with values in a compact space, so there is no need to consider paths in the compactification of $M$ as in Definition 1.1.4 in \cite{hsu}. \\ Theorems 1.3.4 and 1.3.5 in \cite{hsu} state that for any $x\in M$, there exists a unique $L$-diffusion starting in $x$.
+\begin{remark} No explosion can occur for continuous stochastic processes with values in a compact space, so there is no need to consider paths in the compactification of $M$ as in Definition 1.1.4 in \cite{hsu}.

+Theorems 1.3.4 and 1.3.5 in \cite{hsu} state that for any $x\in M$, there exists a unique $L$-diffusion starting in $x$.
 Theorem 1.3.7 in \cite{hsu} implies that those probability measures $(\mathbbm{P}^x)_{x\in M}$ define a homogeneous Markov class. \end{remark}

 For a given operator $L$, the carr\'e du champs operator $\Gamma$ is given (in local coordinates) by $\Gamma(\phi,\psi)=\underset{i,j=1}{\overset{n}{\sum}}\alpha^{i,j}\partial_{x_i}\phi\partial_{x_j}\phi$, see equation (1.3.3) in \cite{hsu}.
 We wish to emphasize here that the carr\'e du champs operator has recently become a powerful tool in the study of geometrical properties of Riemannian manifolds.
 The reader may refer e.g. to \cite{bakry}.